 - require that tenderers only contact the nominated person

-- ensure all communication between tenderers and evaluation panel are formal – informal communications may prejudice the procurement’s integrity.
+- ensure all communications between tenderers and evaluation panel are formal – informal communications may prejudice the procurement’s integrity.

 This reduces the risk of potential suppliers playing off one procurement team member against another.

 Changes have been made to Police vetting requirements.
 For more information about the changes, go to Circular 2010/09 – Changes to Police vetting requirements.